-We stress again that this has been possible since we have obtained the \textit{a priori} estimates \eqref{Lp}-\eqref{Lppressure} independently of the presence of the variable viscosity: indeed, the constant $C$ in \eqref{exp} depends on $\Vert \nabla\textbf{u}\Vert_{\textbf{L}^p(\Omega)}$ and $\Vert\pi\Vert_{L^{p^\prime}(\Omega)}$.
-For the case $d=2$, notice that, up to minor modifications (e.g., the constant in \eqref{2p} becoming $\nu_*2^{\frac{p-2}{2}}$), the same results \eqref{Stokes2}-\eqref{F} still hold also for the case of $\tau$ as in \eqref{Carreau2}.
+We stress again that this has been possible since we have obtained the \textit{a priori} estimates \eqref{Lp}-\eqref{Lppressure} independently of the presence of the variable viscosity: indeed, the constant $C$ in \eqref{exp} depends on $\Vert \nabla\textbf{u}\Vert_{\textbf{L}^p(\Omega)}$ and $\Vert\pi\Vert_{L^{p^\prime}(\Omega)}$. {By the same arguments, we obtain the identical regularity also in the case $p\in(1,3/2]$, thanks to Ref. \refcite{BerselliRou}, Theorem 2.29.}

+For the case $d=2$, notice that, up to minor modifications (e.g., when we assume \eqref{Carreau2}, the constant in \eqref{2p} becomes $\nu_*2^{\frac{p-2}{2}}$), the same results \eqref{Stokes2}-\eqref{F} still hold also for the case of $\tau$ given by \eqref{Carreau2}.
 Indeed, observe that $(1+\vert D\textbf{u}\vert^2)^{\frac{p-2}{2}}\leq C(1+\vert D\textbf{u}\vert)^{p-2}$.
-Therefore, the regularity result comes analogously from \eqref{Lp} (indeed the weak solution needs to belong to $\textbf{W}^{1,p}(\Omega)$ independently of $\phi$), \eqref{F} and the regularity result \eqref{reg}.
-The proof is ended. \end{proof} \paragraph{Regularity for the Navier-Stokes system.} We consider the $d-$dimensional system
+Therefore, the regularity result follows from \eqref{Lp} (indeed the weak solution needs to belong to $\textbf{W}^{1,p}(\Omega)$ independently of $\phi$), \eqref{F} and the regularity result \eqref{reg}.
+The proof is finished. \end{proof} \paragraph{Regularity for the Navier-Stokes system.} We consider the $d-$dimensional system

 in $\Omega$, with no-slip boundary conditions, for $1<p<2$, where $\phi$ is a generic function and $\textbf{f}\in \textbf{L}^{p^\prime}(\Omega)$.